ZachiNachshon/anchor/docs/configuration.md

 <h3 id="set-context-entry">Set Context Entry</h3>

-Update an existing registered remote markeplace repository values and/or add a new one.
+Update an existing registered remote marketplace repository values and/or add a new one.
 It is possible to control each remote repository with default values and/or custom ones.
 Every remote marketplace repository is identified with a ***config context*** name.

 <h4 id="set-context-usage">Usage</h4>